scrapinghub/web-poet/docs/intro/overrides.rst

         - Thus, you'd want to use the already available packages above and perhaps improve on them or create new Page Objects for new websites.

-Remember that all of the :class:`~.OverrideRule` are declared by annotating Page Objects using the :func:`web_poet.handle_urls` via ``@handle_urls``.
+Remember that all of the :class:`~.ApplyRule` are declared by annotating Page Objects using the :func:`web_poet.handle_urls` via ``@handle_urls``.
 Thus, they can easily be accessed using the :meth:`~.PageObjectRegistry.get_overrides` of ``web_poet.default_registry``.